Get Answers To Our Most Frequently Asked Questions

 Yes.
 However, if the specialist is not in your plan's network, in most cases, you may have to pay for services that are considered out-of-network.

 Yes, if your current doctor is a part of the HMO’s network.
-If your doctor is not in the network, you will need to select a new primary care physician (PCP).
+If your doctor is not in the network, you will need to select a new PCP.
 To make sure a provider is in the HMO network, search Provider Finder.

 Your BCBSMT HMO benefits also cover prescription drugs.
 Not all drugs are covered.
 You can visit our website to view the list of prescriptions your plan covers.
 This list is called a preferred drug list.
 To look for your medicines, you will need to know: